Who should apply?

 How long does it take to complete the program?

-The online MHA in Health Systems Management is 46 credit hours and can be completed in as little as 24 months.
+The online MHA in Health Systems Management is 45 credit hours and can be completed in 30 months.
 Students take one course per semester and have up to six years to complete their health administration degree program.

 Graduate students who do not enroll in courses for two or more consecutive semesters must re-enroll in their program upon their return.
 Re-enrollment does not have fees; forms are available through the Office of the Registrar.